joshuaeckroth/cse230-website/lecture/arrays.markdown

 }
 {% endhighlight %}

-Sum a double array in a function:
+Sum an array of doubles in a function:

 {% highlight cpp %}
 #include <iostream>